River Brathay: History

 historic counties of Lancashire and Westmorland.
 Since local government re-organisation in 1974 the Brathay has been within the administrative county of Cumbria.

-The river also gives its name to the Brathay estate where the Brathay Exploration Group is based, just south of its confluence with the River Rothay on the edge of Windermere.
+The river also gives its name to the Brathay estate where the Brathay Exploration Group is based, just south of its confluence with the River Rothay on the edge of Windermere, and is home to the Brathay Trust youth-development charity.